dgroomes/calcite-playground/class-relationships/README.md

     What is "Hep"?
 Answer: "he" is for heuristic.
 How can I make my execution use the Volcano planner?
   * I'm taking the heavy-handed approach of copying a few of the Calcite classes (Interpreter, JaninoRexCompiler, and CustomNodes) into this project and I'll modify them to achieve the effect I'm looking for.
-  * IN PROGRESS If we sort the rows before joining, then the query execution should be able to do a merge join.
+  * SKIP (I think the interpreter will only ever execute "logical" relational expression trees and these do not define the physical join like merge/hash/inner, but instead just a logical one) If we sort the rows before joining, then the query execution should be able to do a merge join.
 If it still doesn't do a merge join, there should be heuristic rule that identifies this optimization (I'm looking in the area of org.apache.calcite.rel.rules.LoptOptimizeJoinRule)
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.